Cowboys carry on after star cornerback Trevon Diggs’ season-ending knee injury

 “That’s what makes him such a great player,” Jones said.
 “But Bland and people we have come in here may not have as much of a concern about the bad play.
 So we could have a plus here.
 Not a real plus, but we could mitigate how bad this loss is.”

 It’s the third time in four seasons the Cowboys have lost a cornerstone player to a long-term injury early.
-Quarterback Dak Prescott broke his ankle in Week 5 in 2020, when Dallas missed the playoffs.
+Quarterback Dak Prescott broke his ankle in Week 5 of 2020 when Dallas missed the playoffs.

 Last season, left tackle Tyron Smith tore a hamstring during training camp and didn’t play until December.
 The Cowboys made the playoffs with a second consecutive 12-win season, losing in the divisional round to San Francisco after a wild-card loss to the 49ers a year earlier.